HaLamUs/rust-tour/ownership/README.md

 ## Memory laid out
 - Stack

-  fixed size, stack contains stackframe which is local functions in our program, stackframe stores local var of functions Size of stackframe calculated at compile time
+  fixed size, stack contains stackframe which is local functions in our program, stackframe stores local var of functions.

+  Size of stackframe calculated at compile time.
   When functions excuted, it popped out of stack with its var

 - Heap

-  dynamic size, if var is dynamic size, we use Heap to store it and get back the pointer to save in Stack Pushing to Stack is faster than allocate on Heap, same as accessing data.
+  dynamic size, if var is dynamic size, we use Heap to store it and get back the pointer to save in Stack

+  Pushing to Stack is faster than allocate on Heap, same as accessing data.